chriskohlbrenner/ny_weather/README.md

 ## Welcome to NY Forecast.

-NY Forecast is a simple gem for viewing 6-hour weather forecasts for New York City.
+NY Forecast is a simple gem for viewing various weather forecasts (6-hour, 24-hour, or 5-day) for New York City.
 It scrapes the forecast from Weather.com and displays in the command line.

 ## How to Use